Continually Updated Clinical Reference

 Sarcoidosis, ankylosing spondylitis, and juvenile rheumatoid arthritis

 Ample case reports exist of improvement in both ocular and systemic manifestations of the above diseases during pregnancy.
-This improvement is perhaps due to the increased endogenous corticosteroids during pregnancy.
+This improvement may perhaps be due to the increased amount of endogenous corticosteroids during pregnancy.
 Postpartum recurrence or flare-ups are not uncommon.

 Toxoplasmosis